 firstname.lastname@example.org has funded healthcare for 59 patients in 9 countries.

-Dismus is a small child from Uganda.
-He is the second born in a family of two children and his parents are eager to see their son get treated.
-His father works in a local tea farm and his mother is a casual laborer who mostly washes clothes for neighbors.
-Dismus was born with an anorectal malformation, a congenital abnormality that leads to a complete or partial intestinal blockage.
-He needs to undergo a series of procedures to eliminate bowel dysfunction.
-Dismus is scheduled to undergo surgery to correct his condition on July 16th.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to cover the total cost of Dismus's procedure and care.
-After his recovery, Dismus will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
+Sumeya is a baby girl from Ethiopia who loves music.
+She also loves sweets and playing with her mom.
+She is her parents' first child, and her mom is a housewife while her dad is a teacher in a mosque.
+They all live together in his parents’ house, who help support them with their basic needs.
+Sumeya was born with an anorectal malformation, a congenital abnormality that leads to a complete or partial intestinal blockage.
+She needs to undergo a series of procedures to eliminate bowel dysfunction.
+Sumeya is scheduled to undergo surgery to correct her condition on April 20th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to cover the total cost of Sumeya's procedure and care.
+After her recovery, Sumeya will no longer experience bowel dysfunction or be at risk of developing serious health complications in the future.
 Her mom said “ It is my hope that my baby will heal and get in to school.”